4 Ways You Can Find Survey Participants for Free

 Other people that are looking for participants will mention in the comments section of your post that they did your survey.
 You’ll always want to double-check, which is easy because their name is visible on Facebook.

-As soon as you filled out someone else’s survey, you can comment about your accomplishment accompanied by a link to your survey.
+As soon as you fill out someone else’s survey, you can comment on your accomplishment accompanied by a link to your survey.
 Unfortunately, this requires following up, because your fellow students tend to be rather forgetful.
 If you choose the ‘reply’ button, the original post owner will receive a notification and pay more attention to your comment.

-You can find these groups by searching for ‘surveyswap’ or ‘participants wanted’.
-You get the gist.
+You can find these groups by searching ‘survey sharing’ or 'survey exchange'.
 In the description of the group, it should say something like: ‘this group is for students who help each other with surveys’.
 If you speak multiple languages, it’s convenient to search for groups in those languages as well.
 Take into consideration that it might take a day or two to be admitted to the group.

-Here are two active Facebook groups with reactive admins:
+Here are two active Facebook Survey Exchange Groups with reactive admins: